Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 C. Defensive
 D. Integrated

 Defensive penetration testing seeks to allow the organization to learn as defenders.
-Offensive pen testing involves acting like attackers, including
+Offensive pen testing involves acting like attackers, including nation-state actors with advanced capabilities like those described in this question.

+75 D is correct
+Jackie is an auditor and has completed an SOC 2, Type 2 audit.
+Her firm then provides a statement about the organization’s audit results and posture.
+What is this process known as?
+A. Penetration testing
+B. Audit sign-off
+C. Regulatory defense
+D. Attestation

+Auditors provide a statement about an organization's posture as part of an attestation process.
+This provides assurance that the auditors have reviewed a